 I'm a software engineer / founder on a mission to use software for social and environmental impact.

 Previously, I helped build TED for iOS.
 It was one of the top rated apps in education, and was featured in Apple keynotes.

 I got my start in technology in the early 90's as an operator of a BBS, an early form of pre-Internet social network built around trading software and games.
 I taught myself to code to make plugins for it.
 My BBS career ended when a German telecom sent a cease and desist letter, causing my parents to confiscate my computers.
 I had hacked into their systems to make free phone calls.

 I focused more on the hardware side in college, once designing a 16-bit microprocessor for a class project.
 I graduated with an M.S in Electrical Engineering with a focus on Electromagnetics.

 After college, I moved back into software and worked at Motorola, building government encryption software.
 Later I joined Orbitz, where I helped scale backends for airline reservation systems.

 In the early 2000's I got involved in the development of Ruby on Rails, building open source libraries that were used by many web 2.0 startups of the time.
-I launched my first startup in 2007, a social network for fitness enthusiasts.
+I launched a social network for fitness enthusiasts in 2007.
 It was one of the first sites to feature a live newsfeed.

-Around 2013, I started getting disillusioned by the tech industry due to the increased centralization of power, and considered studying to become a nutritionist.
-However I decided to apply my skills to non-profits instead.
-I joined TED, building new versions of their iPhone and iPad apps.
+Around 2013, I started getting disillusioned with the tech industry due to the increased centralization of power, and considered studying to become a nutritionist.
+However I decided to apply my skills to non-profits, and joined TED where I built new versions of their iPhone and iPad apps.
 I also heard about Bitcoin around this time but didn't think too much of it.